misk-fewd2/13_conditionals_this/readme.md

-#Lesson 10 - Conditionals, Returns and This
+# Lesson 13 - Conditionals, Returns and This

-In Lesson 10, you'll be applying your JS skills into more realistic real world scenarios with a couple of labs.
+In Lesson 13, you'll be applying your JS skills into more realistic real world scenarios with a couple of labs.

-##Agenda - First Half of the Class
+## Agenda - First Half of the Class

 *	Review JS knowledge up to this point - DOM traversal lab
 * Introduce Conditional Statements

-##Agenda - Second Half of the Class
+## Agenda - Second Half of the Class

 * Continue with Conditionals
 * Introduce Function returns
 * Talk about val() and this
 * Start on Homework in class as group assignment

-##Objectives
+## Objectives

 By the end of this class, you will: